jypipi/cse15l-lab-reports/lab-report-3-week-6.md

 $ git push origin main
 ```

-* Screenshots of my steps to push my updates to GitHub in remote server
+* Screenshots of my steps to push my updates to GitHub on remote server

 ![Image](Images/Lab-Report-3/3a.png)